syncfusion-content/wpf-docs/wpf/Diagram/Gridlines.md

 ![Snap to Gridlines](Gridlines_images/LineIntervals.png)

-Find the [Gridlines sample](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Gridlines) to depict the Gridlines.
+Find the [Gridlines Custom Spacing Sample](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Gridlines/GridlineCustomSpacing) to customize the Gridlines spacing.

 ## See Also